 - The door styles you can have are usually limited to square in shape

 This is a compound of melamine and pine fibre that is subsequently covered with a polyester film.
-If you want a low price, but more class than melamine, polyester cabinets are a good choice.
+If you want a low price, but more sophistication than melamine, polyester cabinets are a good choice.

 - Compared to melamine, it is more resistant to scratches